 #8.
 Go on a Sunset Cruise

-Another one of my favorite ways of seeing Key West is to take a sunset cruise!
-As I mentioned earlier, Key West sunsets are pretty legendary, and the best way to see them (in my opinion) is from the water!
+Quite possibly my favorite thing to do in Key West is go on a sunset cruise.
+I mentioned earlier, Key West sunsets are legendary, but the land-based viewing areas get crowded, so the best way to see them is from the water!

 #9.
 Visit Ernest Hemingway’s Home